Skip To Main Content

 • Finance News

-Second Graders Native American History
+FCS Second Graders Take a Hike Through Native American History

 Along the banks of the Chattahoochee in Roswell, GA., students are surrounded by the sites, smells and sounds of nature.
 Fulton County Schools (FCS) has been working in partnership with the Chattahoochee Nature Center (CNC) to bring an immersive learning experience to second grade students that aligns with Georgia Standards of Excellence.